ratwolfzero/hopalong_python/README.md

 @njit
 def custom_sign(x):

+"""
+for floating point according IEEE 754 (e.g. like implemented in Rust) 1.0 if the number is positive, +0.0 or INFINITY
+-1.0 if the number is negative, -0.0 or NEG_INFINITY
+NaN if the number is NaN
+"""

 if np.isnan(x):
 return np.nan
 elif x > 0 or x == 0.0:
 return 1.0
 else:
 return -1.0

-With this user-defined Signum function, some borderline cases regarding the input parameters a, b and c, which otherwise do not lead to complex patterns, show a different behavior.
+With this user-defined Signum function, some borderline cases regarding the input parameters a, b and c , which otherwise do not lead to complex patterns, show a different behavior.

-For example a=1, b=2, c=3; a=0, b=1, c=1
+For example a=1, b=2, c=3; a=0, b=1, c=1,

-but a=0, b=1, c=0  or a=1, b=0, c=1 will still lead to a kind of singularity
+but a=0, b=1, c=0 or a=1, b=0, c=1 will still end up in some kind of singularity
-See singularity.pdf in Documentation for more detailed explanations.

 Have fun!
 ---------